Below are the full Articles of Association of the BHBIA.

 19.6 the Company may provide any relevant officer with funds to meet expenditure incurred or to be incurred by him in connection with any proceedings or application referred to in article and otherwise may take any action to enable any such relevant officer to avoid incurring such expenditure.

 19.7 This article does not authorise any indemnity to the extent that such indemnity would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law and any such indemnity is limited accordingly.

 19.8 The Board may decide to purchase and maintain insurance, at the expense of the Company, for the benefit of any relevant officer in respect of any relevant loss.

-New and existing members will read and agree to abide by the current BHBIA constitution and agree to adhere to the BHBIA Legal and Ethical Guidelines for Healthcare Market Research, produced by the BHBIA, when carrying out business intelligence within the UK (this includes the ABPI/BHBIA adverse event reporting guidance which is cross-referenced within the Legal and Ethical Guidelines).
+New and existing members will read and agree to abide by the current BHBIA Articles of Association and agree to adhere to the BHBIA Legal and Ethical Guidelines for Healthcare Market Research and ABPI/BHBIA Adverse Event Reporting Guidance when carrying out business intelligence within the UK.